This post may contain affiliate links.

 Baked ziti in an oval dish with a striped napkin on the side

 I’m not usually a bit fan of baked pasta but this Vegetarian Baked Ziti completely changed my outlook on baked pasta.
-I’ve always loved and sauciness of pasta cooked in a pot, and find baked pasta can often be a bit dry.
+I’ve always loved and creaminess of a one pot tomato pasta or one pan broccoli cheddar orzo pasta, but have found many baked pastas to be dry.

 This baked ziti recipe is creamy, saucy, cheesy and has the perfect texture.